Our Local Las Vegas Optometrist Offers Farsighted Vision Treatment

 Headaches and eye strain during and after performing up-close tasks such as reading or texting

 Strangely enough, people with farsightedness also tend to involuntarily utilize more energy than necessary to maintain clear vision while looking at distant objects (let alone the tremendous energy used to maintain clear vision while looking at nearby objects), which can further exacerbate eye fatigue, blurry vision, and headaches.

 Your optometrist in Las Vegas can diagnose farsighted vision on a comprehensive eye exam.
 To do this accurately, an eye doctor needs to look at several aspects of vision beyond just the standard Snellen eye chart (you the know one: with the big E at the top).
 In this case, the Snellen chart tests a person's ability to see far away, which is generally intact with someone who has farsighted vision.
 A complete farsighted test will include an assessment of your ability to see nearby objects and an examination of the internal and external eye anatomy.

 As your optometrist in Las Vegas, Dr. Kopolow or Dr. Girisgen can provide you customized prescription eyewear to correct for your farsighted vision.
 Most people do very well with eyeglasses or contact lenses and may choose one type of eyewear over the other depending on their lifestyle.

 It's important to remember that your eyes change as you age (especially true for young children and older adults).
 For this reason, you should regularly visit your eye doctor to ensure that your current prescription is up-to-date.

 Do you believe you're struggling with symptoms of farsightedness?
 Our Las Vegas eye doctor team Dr. Kopolow and Dr. Girisgen can help.
-Contact us at 702-341-7254 for our LensCrafters locations and 702-452-2020 for PearleVision locations.
+Contact us at 702-452-2020 for our PearleVision locations.